 Shelley Vinyard worked as the Environmental Associate at Environment Michigan, where she built support for federal climate change legislation.
 She graduated from the University of Texas at Austin with a B.S. in Psychology and a B.A. in Sociology.
 While in college, she interned for Texas Interfaith Power & Light and was the Recruitment and Communications Director for Texas 4000 for Cancer, the longest annual charity bike ride in the world (from Austin to Anchorage).

-Shelley is driven by her absolute belief that the world should be cleaner and more just.
-Her dedication shone through in all her work, as much when she asked members of Congress to circulate a Dear Colleague letter as when she recruited a new canvasser.
+Shelley's dedication shone through in all her work, as much when she asked members of Congress to circulate a Dear Colleague letter as when she recruited a new canvasser.

 In the fall of 2010, Shelley moved to Washington, D.C., where she currently works with Environment America to reduce the use of toxic chemicals.